 There are many different factors that contribute to the selection of programming for Charter Communications®.
 In general, some of the deciding factors are cost, subscriber demand, ratings, availability of open channels on our cable system, and whether or not there are similar channels on our lineup.

-You can block channels from being viewable by using the Parental Control feature available on our digital receivers.
+You can block channels from being viewable by using the Parental Control feature available on our digital set-top boxes.
 View Parental Controls for instructions.

 It is also possible that the model of television or VCR you have allows you to program your own television equipment to block programming you prefer not to receive.
 Please review your equipment manual for instructions.